(~2700 words / 11-minute read)

 -

-lowtechmagazine.com, Kris de Decker, who refuses to assume that every problem has a high-tech solution. ↩
+lowtechmagazine.com, Kris de Decker, who rejects the vision of a high-tech sustainable society ↩